Advanced Data Analysis with Xert

 Let’s zoom in on our activity to see if we can get more information on our particular efforts (to show the elevation, click on the Altitude link in the legend below the chart):

-The first effort at roughly the 1:35:16 mark, shows that the effort was sustained until it could no longer be sustained.
-The second effort was an effort to produce as much power as available.
+In this example, at approximately the 1:35:16 mark, we can see that the effort was sustained until it could no longer be maintained.
+This is an indicator of a true maximal effort.
+The second effort was an effort to produce as much power as available, which was again limited by the athlete’s MPA.

-This third effort shows that we came close to reaching MPA but didn’t reach it.
+We see that we came close to reaching MPA, but didn’t quite hit it.
 We can learn a lot from examining this particular effort.
 By zooming in, we can see that part of the effort occurred on a flat and then during a short climb.
-Using Xert, we can also see where on the map this occurred, helping us remember the specific effort.
-The zoomed in section was for 30 seconds, as shown at the top of the summary and the average power was 768W with a peak at 1150W.
-Cadence had a peak of 131RPM and averaged 94RPM for the effort (use the Cadence link in the legend).
-The effort was started in a fatigued state – MPA was 1315W at the start of the effort and declined to roughly 800W by the end.
+Using Xert, we can pinpoint exactly where this happened on the map, helping us remember the specific effort.
+The zoomed in section was for 30 seconds and the average power was 768W with a peak at 1150W.
+Cadence had a peak of 131RPM and averaged 94RPM for the effort (to view, click on the Cadence link in the legend).
+The effort was started in a fatigued state – MPA was ~1330W at the start of the effort and declined to ~800W by the end.
 We wouldn’t expect our 30 second power, therefore, to be near our highest 30 second power.
-Even if we had held MPA for 30s, it would be below the highest we would be capable of since it had started in a fatigued state.
-Since very many efforts, particularly during race and club rides are initiated in a fatigued state, comparing one effort to another across different activities may not actually provide meaningful information.
+Even if we had held MPA for 30s, it would be below the highest we would be capable of because it had started in a fatigued state.

 What should you be looking to improve?

-- High Fitness Signatures – Ability to produce very high power
+- High Fitness Signatures – The ability to produce high power across all intensities.

 Improving all of these three is the recipe for success in cycling.